bihealth/sodar-server/docs_manual/source/app_samplesheets_browse.rst

 iRODS File List Modals
 ----------------------

-Clicking on an iRODS file list button in an assay opens up an iRODS file list modal.
+Clicking an iRODS file list button in an assay opens up an iRODS file list modal.
 It displays a flat list of files under the related iRODS collection, including files in all of its subcollections.
 The list can be filtered in the modal's title bar.
 The file links link out to the WebDAV.